-Healthcare and insurance
+Healthcare and Insurance

-The social insurance system consists of five components:
+The social security system has five components:

 1. Health insurance